hashicorp/terraform-provider-google/website/docs/r/logging_project_sink.html.markdown

 * `bigquery_options` - (Optional) Options that affect sinks exporting data to BigQuery.
 Structure documented below.

+* `exclusions` - (Optional) Log entries that match any of the exclusion filters will not be exported.
+If a log entry is matched by both filter and one of exclusion_filters it will not be exported.
+Can be repeated multiple times for multiple exclusions.
+Structure is documented below.

 The `bigquery_options` block supports:

 * `use_partitioned_tables` - (Required) Whether to use [BigQuery's partition tables](https://cloud.google.com/bigquery/docs/partitioned-tables).
     By default, Logging creates dated tables based on the log entries' timestamps, e.g. syslog_20170523.
 With partitioned tables the date suffix is no longer present and [special query syntax](https://cloud.google.com/bigquery/docs/querying-partitioned-tables) has to be used instead.
 In both cases, tables are sharded based on UTC timezone.

+The `exclusions` block support:

+* `name` - (Required) A client-assigned identifier, such as `load-balancer-exclusion`.
+Identifiers are limited to 100 characters and can include only letters, digits, underscores, hyphens, and periods.
+First character has to be alphanumeric.
+* `description` - (Optional) A description of this exclusion.
+* `filter` - (Required) An advanced logs filter that matches the log entries to be excluded.
+By using the sample function, you can exclude less than 100% of the matching log entries.
+See [Advanced Log Filters](https://cloud.google.com/logging/docs/view/advanced_filters) for information on how to write a filter.
+* `disabled` - (Optional) If set to True, then this exclusion is disabled and it does not exclude any log entries.

 ## Attributes Reference